algolia/instantsearch/README.md

 Start by [adding components][doc-getting-started] and tweaking the display.
 Once you get more familiar with the library, you can learn more advanced concepts in [our guides][doc-guides].

+## Troubleshooting

+Encountering an issue?
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/guides/building-search-ui/troubleshooting/faq/react/) where you will find answers for the most common issues and gotchas with the library.

 ## Contributing

 We welcome all contributors, from casual to regular.
 You are only one command away to start the developer environment, [read our CONTRIBUTING guide](CONTRIBUTING.md).